Estranged: 3 Things You Lose When Your Family Stops Talking

 If you still decide to break away, work on yourself.
 Your part may be nothing but forgiveness, but it is everything.
 Unforgiveness eats at your heart and burns into your everyday life.
 It colors everything you think and feel.

-You can choose not deal with unforgiveness, but eventually, it will deal with you.
-It may come in the form sickness, an explosive temper, or failure at relationships around you.
+You can choose not to deal with unforgiveness, but eventually, it will deal with you.
+It may come in the form of sickness, an explosive temper, or failure at relationships around you.
 Even if your parent/family member is gone, it is still important to completely forgive.
-Forgiveness does not require you to be connected to the person you are forgiving.

 Here is a thought to leave you with as you consider your options: